shay-y/ggparci/README.md

 Parallel Coordinates Plot with Groups medians and their Confidence Intervals

 The main function `ggparci` plots parallel coordinates (gg)plot, in which each line connects the variables medians for each group.
-Confidence "bands"" for the medians are added to each line.
+Confidence "bands" for the medians are added to each line.
 This allows the assessment of groups (clusters) separations.
 The variables are normalized to [0,1] scale prior to plotting.

 The goal is to allow the comparison of several groups across several variables, with variability assessment via the confidence intervals.